recursivefunk/how-to-work-with-me/README.md

 - I do something that feels more like telling you how to do your job than setting context, you'd be doing me a huge favor if you let me know about it as soon as possible.
 - You’re lost in the minutia and need a big picture refresher.
 You should always be able to draw a line from your day-to-day tasks to the company’s goals.
 If you can’t draw that line, throw a flag and let’s talk about it.
 - I'm not responsive enough to your needs - particularly if it impedes your ability to do your job.

-### Hours

-💡 **Time is an illusion**

-I'm generally awake starting at 5:30 AM EST, although I may be hard to reach.
-I do kid prep/drop-off in the mornings and might do a light workout.
-I'm almost always in the saddle by 9 AM EST at the latest.
-I work through lunch (OMAD baby) and typically drop off-line around 6 PM EST for dinner, family, and chill time.
-Sometimes I get online after 9 PM to do admin tasks.
-I may pop online early in the mornings on Saturdays and Sundays to respond to relevant tech alarms or to do other tasks.
-It's a good time for me because I'm the first one up, and I get a lot done before my kids are up.
-I'm also most focused first thing in the morning so I like to use that time for heads down tasks.
-Other than that, I'll mostly be off on Saturdays.
-I might sneak in some work on a Sunday evening if I have a lot on my plate.

-I don't expect my team to emulate my hours; I expect them to do what works for them and their families in helping us reach our goals.
-Sometimes that means we have to work a little late or put in time on the weekends.
-But if we work together to build resilient systems and processes to deal with inevitable failures, we can keep that to a minimum.